Main content

 Good hair day by @teppei_kuwabara

-The great thing about Korean air bangs is that they’re a neutral style, so they can complement any face shape.
+The great thing about Korean air bangs is that the highly customizable style can suit a variety of face shapes.
+However, this is not a look to DIY at home—we always recommend visiting a professional to help tailor the look to your unique face shape.
 For example, when cut long enough, the feathery layers can draw the eye down to help flatter a round face.
-You can also ask your stylist to cut your bangs to a length that will accentuate your favorite feature, like your eyes or cheekbones.
+You can also ask your stylist to cut your bangs to a length that will accentuate your favorite features, like your eyes or cheekbones.
+Either way, it’s hard to go wrong when you have a pro handling your air bang transformation.

 15 Ways to Try Korean Air Bangs